 Generally, across the region, residents' perceptions of safety, convenience, comfort, predictability, cost and speed of travel determine the mode they choose - whether to drive, walk, cycle or take transit.
-People consider much more than just travel time when making travel choices; other key determinants include perceptions of safety, convenience, comfort and predictability.
 While most travellers are generally satisfied with travel in the region, they often find it to be slow, stressful and not wellintegrated.
 Transit is often viewed negatively compared to driving, and not viewed as a first choice for getting around, especially outside the urban core.